billionsjoel/africanchoice-app/README.md

 ## Contributing

 Thank you for considering contributing to the scribehouse website!
-The contribution guide can be found in the [sh-app repo](https://github.com/billionsjoel/sh-app).
+The contribution guide can be found in the [africanchoice-app repo](https://github.com/billionsjoel/africanchoice-app).

 ## Security Vulnerabilities